Skip to content

 FeatureHitKeepGoogle Analytics 4

-Self-hosted optionSingle binary (~50 MB)No
+Self-hosted optionSingle binary (about 100 MB)No

 Managed cloud with region choiceEU / USNo